Pharm.D. (Professional Pharmacy)

-The mission of the Ph.D. in Pharmaceutical Sciences (Pharmaceutical Health Outcomes and Policy doctoral program is to advance research and development in the field of pharmaceutical health outcomes and policy to enhance the safe and effective delivery of pharmaceuticals and pharmaceutical care.
+The mission of the Ph.D. in Pharmaceutical Sciences (Pharmaceutical Health Outcomes and Policy Concentration) program is to advance research and development in the field of pharmaceutical health outcomes and policy to enhance the safe and effective delivery of pharmaceuticals and pharmaceutical care.
 Doctoral students are trained to conduct theory-based, systematic and scientific inquiry to generate new knowledge of drug therapy safety and effectiveness, patient and provider health behaviors and preferences, health system organization and delivery, and the impact of the pharmacy profession on public health.

 For more information, please visit the Pharmaceutical Health Outcomes and Policy program section.

 Pharmacy Leadership and Administration Concurrent M.S./PGY1-PGY2 Residency

-The Houston Program – comprising a Master of Science in Pharmacy Leadership and Administration/PGY1-PGY2 Residency in Health-System Pharmacy Administration and Leadership (HSPAL) – is designed to prepare pharmacists have completed a pharmacy degree and are eligible for Texas licensure with the knowledge and skills necessary to assume positions of management and leadership in healthcare.
+The Houston Program – comprising a Master of Science in Pharmacy Leadership and Administration (PLA)/PGY1-PGY2 Residency in Health-System Pharmacy Administration and Leadership (HSPAL) – is designed to prepare pharmacists with the knowledge and skills necessary to assume positions of management and leadership in healthcare.
 Open to Pharm.D. graduates who are eligible for Texas licensure, the program offers a unique opportunity for learning, teaching and collaborating with leading institutions of the world-renowned Texas Medical Center.

 Students will obtain an M.S. with a focus on pharmacy leadership from UHCOP while concurrently complete PGY1 and PGY2 residency training from the following TMC Institutions: CHI St. Luke's Health/Baylor St. Luke's Medical Center, Harris Health System, HCA Houston Healthcare Kingwood, Houston Methodist Hospital, University of Texas-MD Anderson Cancer Center, Memorial Hermann Health Care System, and Texas Children's Hospital.